RaduMC/AssetStudio/README.md

 | Scene Hierarchy search box    | Search nodes using * and ? wildcards.
 Press Enter to loop through results or Ctrl+Enter to select all matching nodes
 | Asset List filter box         | Enter a keyword to filter the list of available assets; wildcards are added automatically
 | Diagnostics                   | press Ctrl+Alt+D to bring up a hidden menu and a new list
-| Bulid class structures        | Create human-readable structures for each type of Unity asset; available only in Web builds!
+| Bulid class structures        | Create human-readable structures for each type of asset; available only in Web builds!

 Other interface elements have tooltips or are self-explanatory.

+#### DISCLAIMER
+The reposiotory, code and tools provided herein are for educational purposes only.
+The information not meant to change or impact the original code, product or service.
+Use of this repository, code or tools does not exempt the user from any EULA, ToS or any other legal agreements that have been agreed with other parties.
+The user of this repository, code and tools is responsible for his own actions.

+Any forks, clones or copies of this repository are the responsability of their respective authors and users.